AdamGoldsmith/ansible-exam/README.md

 * Uses Vagrant + VirtualBox to create CentOS 7 Ansible targets.
 * They are named ansible[2-5].h1.local
-* 2 x network adatpers are created (NAT & Host-Only)
+* 2 x network adapters are created (NAT & Host-Only)
-* IP addresses 10.1.44.[2-5] are assigned to them
+* IP addresses 10.1.44.[2-5] are assigned to them respectively
 * ansible5.h1.local has a 10GB disk file created for use in a later task

 1. `cd vagrant`